National Women In Construction Week (NAWIC) – 2024 Update

 4. Association of Women Contractors

-Association Of Women Contractors (AWC) serves the women business owners and professionals in the Minnesota construction industry.
+The Association Of Women Contractors (AWC) serves women business owners and professionals in the Minnesota construction industry.
 Members trust one another for professional guidance and assistance.
 Since being founded in 1995, the organization has had over 200 members.

 APX Construction Group is dedicated to a diverse future.